ksparavec/pyrlab/README.md

 ```
 $ docker image ls | grep pyrlab
-pyrlab-latex              latest              b8f64b3c9a0d   2 hours ago    1.5GB
+pyrlab-latex        latest               dd595dc9b8ed   2 minutes ago   6.12GB
-pyrlab-slim               latest              32f27ebd2439   2 hours ago    957MB
+pyrlab-slim         latest               6040a5a4ee3e   4 minutes ago   5.57GB
-pyrlab-build              latest              fe4060bf6672   2 hours ago    1.81GB
+pyrlab-build        latest               81b751409746   7 minutes ago   5.67GB
 ```

 **pyrlab-slim** image is complete run time image with all custom Python and R modules, but without development tools.
-Python and R modules are stored in highly compressed tarballs so that total size of Docker image is still under 1 GB.
-These tarballs get automatically uncompressed before starting Jupyter Lab at runtime - this is the reason you need to wait a bit.
 Note that "slim" is a relative term here - Jupyter Lab requires lots of support software packages to run properly, and R distribution is not that small either.
-Custom Python and R modules do get compressed, but even these highly compressed tarballs still take more than half of total Docker image size with distributed extra Python modules list.
+Of course, best way to reduce image size is to remove Python modules you don't need from requirements.txt and/or R modules from r_packages.txt.

 **pyrlab-latex** is the same as **pyrlab-slim**, but with LaTeX support for Jupyter notebooks.

-**pyrlab-build** image has all development tools installed and is used to fetch/compile/install new Python and R packages from remote repositories and compress them.
+**pyrlab-build** image has all development tools installed and is used to fetch/compile/install new Python and R packages from remote repositories.
 If you use Python C/C++ extensions like Cython, you will need to load this image instead of **pyrlab-slim** or **pyrlab-latex** to compile your extensions before using them.
 It is recommended to keep your extensions together with notebooks in external directory which is also local copy of your git repository so you can track changes in your notebooks and software properly.
 See References section below for more information how to use git, if for some reason you are not familiar with it.

-Please note that using this image for Jupyter Lab containers is definitely not recommended on remote server systems, especially if they are available to general public, because of possible security risks.
-See notes on security below as well.

 ## Customization